juliogomez/netdevops/README.md

     That _tasks_ description uses the [`nso_config` module](https://docs.ansible.com/ansible/latest/modules/nso_config_module.html), and provides the required NCS URL, username and password, as parameters defined in the inventory file mentioned before.

     The `data` section is the one that describes what configuration to apply, and there you may find you need to provide the _device_name_ and _config_.
 Device names come again from the inventory file.
-BUT configurations are stored in the `host_vars` directory, where ansible looks for variables as required.
+BUT configurations are stored in the `host_vars` directory, where Ansible looks for variables as required.
 That directory stores individual yaml files, one per device, with the required configuration to apply to NCS devices.

-    These configuration files in the `host_vars` directory will be important for us throughout the demo, as they store the configuration we want to apply, and therefore we will use them to apply changes in our network.
+    These configuration files in the `host_vars` directory will be important for us throughout the demo, as they store the configuration we want to apply, and therefore we will use them to apply changes to our network.

     After `dev_deploy` is completed you will see configurations correctly applied (and synchronized) to your netsim devices and NCS ones.
-You may check it with the same commands described in previous steps.
+You may check it worked fine with the same commands described in previous steps.
 For example, for `core1`:

     ```
     $ ncs-netsim cli-c core1